amirlazarovich/Metal/README.md

 Metal - Rock
 ============
 Metal framework was created for an easier, cleaner, object oriented and happier use of Titanium framework.
-Please clone me and check out the EXAMPLE folder so you could start getting your hands dirty with metal.
+Please clone me and check out the [EXAMPLEs](https://github.com/amirlazarovich/Metal/tree/master/EXAMPLEs) folder so you could start getting your hands dirty with metal.

 This is a work in progress and not yet ready for a mass release, so if you have some free time - give us a hand and help us perfect this framework.